 Simultaneous communication with numerous sources is possible.
 Bose 700 is capable of tracking up to 8 unique connections made with a variety of devices: computers, laptops, smartphones, etc.

-Similarly to Sony’s noise-canceling range, we expected that Bose would finally implement codecs that allow hi-rez audio transmission over wireless.
-Much to our surprise, Bose 700 is only compatible with standard Bluetooth codecs: SBC and AAC.
+As with Sony’s line of noise-canceling headphones, we expected Bose to finally implement codecs that allow for wireless high-resolution audio transmission.
+To our surprise, the Bose 700 only supports the standard Bluetooth codecs: SBC and AAC.

 Similar to Bose QC 35 II and Sony WH-1000XM3, the subject of which noise-canceling headphones are more powerful in terms of “sound attenuation,” remains controversial and debatable.
 Everyone believes that Sony is much stronger, while some feel that the NC 700 is the more competent one.
 However, the critical point is that both devices are of the same tier, the best in the sector.

 The Bose Noise Cancelling Headphones 700’s performance output is not adversely compromised by noise cancellation.
 They sound markedly better using the cable, though — better sound restitution, with a more organic sound.